holographic-blockchain/ngx-simple-material-table/README.md

     </hb-mat-table>

 If your data source is a MatTableDataSource (or a compatible DataSource implementation) then the table will automatically have sorting enabled.
-Additionally, pagination and row selection is also available using the existing Material components.
+Additionally, pagination and row selection are also available using the existing Material components.

 For additional and more detailed examples than those below, download this repository and run the